PetyaKatsarova/born2broot_42/README.md

     #Network: IP $ip ($mac)
     #Sudo: $cmds cmd"

-    Then open up a iTerm2 seperate from your Virtual Machine and type in iTerm ssh your_host_name42@127.0.0.1 -p 4242 and then type your password, when it asks for it.
+    6. open up a iTerm2 seperate from your Virtual Machine and type in iTerm ssh your_host_name42@127.0.0.1 -p 4242 and then type your password, when it asks for it.
-    Then type cd /usr/local/bin.
+    7. cd /usr/local/bin.
-    Then type nano monitoring.sh and paste the text above into the vim monitoring.sh you just created, by doing command + v on your Apple keyboard.
+     8. nano monitoring.sh and paste the text above into the vim monitoring.sh you just created, by doing command + v on your Apple keyboard.
-    Save and Exit your monitoring.sh
+    9. Save and Exit your monitoring.sh
-    5.1 - Then type exit to exit the iTerm SSH Login.
-    5.2 - Then go back to your Virtual Machine (not iTerm) and continue on with the steps below.
+     exit to exit the iTerm SSH Login. go back to your Virtual Machine (not iTerm) and continue on with the steps below.
-    Then type sudo visudo to open your sudoers file Add in this line your_username ALL=(ALL) NOPASSWD: /usr/local/bin/monitoring.sh under where its written %sudo ALL=(ALL:ALL) ALL
+    10. sudo visudo //to open your sudoers file
+    11. Add in this line your_username ALL=(ALL) NOPASSWD: /usr/local/bin/monitoring.sh under where its written %sudo ALL=(ALL:ALL) ALL

-    Then exit and save your sudoers file
+    12. exit and save your sudoers file
-    Now type sudo reboot in your Virtual Machine to reboot sudo Type sudo /usr/local/bin/monitoring.sh to execute your script as su (super user) Type sudo crontab -u root -e to open the crontab and add the rule Lastly at the end of the crontab, type the following
+    13. sudo reboot in your Virtual Machine to reboot sudo
+    14. sudo /usr/local/bin/monitoring.sh to execute your script as su (super user)
+    15. sudo crontab -u root -e to open the crontab and add the rule
+    16. at the end of the crontab, type the following
     @reboot /bin/sh -c "sleep 20 && /full/path/to/your/script.shcao
     */10 * * * * /usr/local/bin/monitoring.sh this means that every 10 mins, this script will show

-    ****** *Signature.txt* ******

- close the machine.
- cd sgoinfre/students/<your_intra_username>/VirtualBox VMs
+    ## Part 7 - Signature.txt

+⚠️ Warning: before you generate a signature number, turn off your Virtual Machine. ⚠️

+1. Open iTerm and type `cd`
+1. Then type `cd sgoinfre/students/<your_intra_username>/VirtualBox VMs`
-Type shasum yourdiskname.vdi or whatever your Virtual Machine is called (This can take from a few seconds to 5 mins).
+2. Type `shasum VirtualBox.vdi` or whatever your Virtual Machine is called (This can take from a few seconds to 5 mins).
-Copy the output number and create a signature.txt file and paste that number in the file.
+3. Copy the output number and create a signature.txt file and paste that number in the file.
-Now you submit the signature.txt file with the output number in it.
+3. Now you submit the signature.txt file with the output number in it.

-    ****** **REFERENCE COMMANDS:** ********
+    ### REFERENCE COMMANDS:

     sudo ufw status
     sudo systemctl status ssh